paolo-hub/Docker-Cloudflare-DoH/README.md

   paolo83/cloudflare-doh:latest
 ```

-You can also use the following Docker Compose file:
+You can alternatively utilize the following Docker Compose file:
 ```
 version: "3.9"
 services: